sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **repos_deleted**: The number of repos deleted as a result of this sync job.

 **repos_modified**: The number of existing repos whose metadata has changed during this sync job.

-**repos_removed**: The number of repos no longer associated with this external service.

 **repos_synced**: The number of repos synced during this sync job.